Millennial AI

 Full audit trail maintained for every automated and manual decision

 We were hiring analysts just to keep the queue from growing.
-Now the queue barely exists, and the analysts we have are doing work that actually requires their expertise.
+Now the queue barely exists, and the analysts we have are doing work that requires their expertise.
 The FCA audit was the real proof point — every decision had a clean trail, automated or not.

 Head of Compliance, B2B Payments Platform